 State Museum and Exhibition Center "ROSIZO", Art museum in Moscow, Russia

-The institution began in 1959 as a government agency for distributing artworks across the Soviet Union and preserving monuments.
-It combined with the National Centre for Contemporary Arts in the 2010s, expanding its role to include modern creative work.
+The institution was founded in 1959 as a government body responsible for distributing artworks across the Soviet Union and preserving monuments.
+In the 2010s it merged with the National Centre for Contemporary Arts, which brought modern creative work into its mission.

 The community of curious travelers